Error handling in playbooks¶

 tasks: - name: run this command and ignore the result shell: /usr/bin/somecommand || /bin/true

 Sometimes you want a failure on a single host, or failures on a certain percentage of hosts, to abort the entire play on all hosts.
 You can stop play execution after the first failure happens with

-any_errors_fatal and a task returns an error, Ansible lets all hosts in the current batch finish the fatal task and then stops executing the play on all hosts.
+any_errors_fatal and a task returns an error, Ansible finishes the fatal task on all hosts in the current batch, then stops executing the play on all hosts.
 Subsequent tasks and plays are not executed.
 You can recover from fatal errors by adding a rescue section to the block.
 You can set

 any_errors_fatal at the play or block level: